charliemic/electric-sheep/AI_AGENT_GUIDELINES.md

 - **Start Small**: Implement minimal viable functionality first, then iterate
 - **Preserve Functionality**: Ensure existing features continue to work
 - **Add Tests**: Write tests alongside implementation, not after
+- **Add Logging**: Implement appropriate logging for each feature with correct log levels
 - **Update Documentation**: Keep documentation in sync with code changes
 - **Push and Verify**: After making changes, push to a feature branch, create a PR, and verify CI pipeline passes (see [Git Workflow](#workflow-push-changes-and-create-pr))